airsoftnorge/mundana/_posts/004_resources/2022-01-22-vat-calculator.md

 Some items can be affected by tarifs, mostly textiles and food.
 A comprehensive list of what is covered by duty click [here](https://www.toll.no/no/bedrift/import/importguide/#varer_som_er_tollbelagt).
 This is rarely relevant for airsoft.

+You will often find that the total will end up being lower than the calcluator predicts, this is usually due to customs being lazy and not the calculator being wrong.

 <script type="text/javascript">
 function calc() {